Messiah ben Joseph - Mitchell

 It’s none of these things.

-The best-kept secret of Rabbinic Judaism is Messiah ben Joseph.
+Messiah ben Joseph, the slain Galilean Messiah, is the best-kept secret of Rabbinic Judaism and a key topic of Jewish-Christian debate.
 If you love the Bible, you should get to know him.
 He will revolutionize your understanding of messianic prophecy.

 This is the first ever full-length study of the slain Messiah of the rabbis.
-It traces him fully, from his origins in Genesis down to modern times, explaining his origins, his attributes, and his significance in twelve chapters, a conclusion, and four appendices.
+It proposes that he is not a rabbinic invention at all, but that his origins lie in the oldest strands of the Bible.
+We trace his origins from the Pentateuch, through the Prophets, Psalms, Pseudepigrapha, Dead Sea Scrolls, Targums, New Testament and Church Fathers, Talmud, homiletic, exegetic, and apocalyptic midrashim, Zohar, and medieval rabbis, down to modern times, explaining his origins, attributes, and significance, in twelve chapters, a conclusion and four appendices.

 147,000 words